 101 members of the Riigikogu are elected at free elections on the basis of the principle of proportionality.
 The elections are general, uniform and direct, and take place on the first Sunday of March of every fourth year.
 Depending on the number of votes received, it is possible to become a member of the Riigikogu with a personal mandate, a district mandate or a compensation mandate.
 Voting is secret, and there are 14 different ways of voting, including electronic voting (e-voting).

 What are the principles of the right to vote?

-According to § 60 of the Constitution, the elections of the Riigikogu are:
+According to § 60 of the Constitution (in Estonian), the elections of the Riigikogu are:

 - Free elections, which means that voters have the right to vote without pressure, according to their will.
 All citizens with the right to vote can participate in the elections.
 All Estonian citizens who have attained 21 years of age by the last day for the registration of candidates have the right to stand as candidates.

 - General elections, which means that all adult citizens who have full legal capacity are expected to participate in the elections.
 It is forbidden to establish disproportional electoral censuses.

 - Uniform elections, which means that each voter has one vote.
 All votes given at the election have equal weight.
 All candidates must be guaranteed equal conditions at the elections.
 For example, granted equal air time for introducing their views in national public broadcasting channels.